garystafford/creative-analysis-claude-bedrock/README.md

 ### 3. Generate New Creative Concepts from Analysis of Print Advertisements for Mercedes-Benz

-Using the resulting analysis to design a new 'Large Leaderboard' size digital advertisement appearing on the 'Modern Luxury | Manhattan' website for Mercedes-Benz C-Class Sedans, targeting young affluent urban couples between 25-35 years old.
+Using the resulting Mercedes-Benz advertising analysis to design a new 'Large Leaderboard' size digital advertisement appearing on the 'Modern Luxury | Manhattan' website for Mercedes-Benz C-Class Sedans, targeting young affluent urban couples between 25-35 years old.

 Upload (2) PDFs: